sigmdel/lazmqttc/README.md

 - mqttclass.pas - Object Pascal wrapper class to ease the integration of libmosquitto into Object Oriented

 These files, found in the [mosquitto-p](mosquitto-p/) directory, are copied from the [GitHub repository](https://github.com/chainq/mosquitto-p) with the same name by Károly Balogh (chainq).

+## Compiling

+In principle creating this tool should be straightforward: clone this repository, start the Lazarus IDE, load the project, add an application icon if desired and compile the program.
+The application icon, called `lazmqttc.png`, is available in the `images`.
+The file `lazmqtt.lzp` is the LazPaint source for the image file.

 ## Testing Environment